mpv-player/mpv/DOCS/man/options.rst

     Setting this to `default` means that only streams flagged as `default` will be selected.

 ``--subs-fallback-forced=<yes|no|always>``
-    When autoselecting a subtitle track, if no tracks match your preferred languages, select a forced track that matches the language of the selected audio track (default: yes).
-    `always` will always select a forced track if possible, regardles if the language matches the selected audio track or not.
+    When autoselecting a subtitle track, the default value of `yes` will prefer using a forced subtitle track if the subtitle language matches the audio language and matches your list of preferred languages.
+The special value `always` will only select forced subtitle tracks and never fallback on a non-forced track.
+Conversely, `no` will never select a forced subtitle track.

 Playback Control